 Imagine creating a digital twin of your factory floor so that workers can do maintenance work more efficiently and remotely and optimise work on production lines.
 Digital twins can also be used to create mock-ups that show how a finished product will work, incorporate customer requests into designs, and help manage predictive maintenance.
 Industry 5.0-type integration with digital twin technology, where the digital twin acts as a clone of the physical object paired with IoT, makes this possible.

 As a result of the Amazon Effect, today’s customers expect to receive their orders fast, and AR optimising warehouse management and workflow with augmented reality can help make that happen.
 With an AR-powered warehouse app, employees can receive information about orders and instructions to fulfil each order most efficiently.
 The app also scans barcodes for them, saving time on manual barcode scanning.
 And once the order is complete, the inventory system is automatically updated.

 Smart manufacturing implementation: Next steps

-According to Gartner, “smart manufacturing requires synchronizing activities for capability building, capability enablement and empowering people.”
-AR technology does just that, as part of a collection of 4.0 technologies that work together to achieve truly optimized industries and enterprises.
+According to Gartner, “smart manufacturing requires synchronising activities for capability building, capability enablement and empowering people.”
+AR technology does just that, as part of a collection of 4.0 technologies that work together to achieve truly optimised industries and enterprises.